hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 Provides the standard task outputs (`SUCCESS`, `FAILURE`, `result` or `error_message`).

-If successful it will respond with a `vars` object, that has - against the key `created_tag` - an object containing information about the created tag.
+If successful it will respond with a `vars` object, that has &mdash; against the key `created_tag` &mdash; an object containing information about the created tag.

 Example: